hologic-bsh/Maturity-Framework/README.md

 ## Why Should You Care?

 Let’s face it, “checkbox security” doesn’t actually secure anything.
-This framework is designed to help you move from reactive to proactive, enabling compliance with regulatory expectations (looking at you, FDA), and actually making your products and patients safer.
+This framework is designed to help you move from reactive to proactive, enabling compliance with regulatory expectations, and actually making your products and patients safer.

 ## How Do I Use This?